I hope everyone had a good Thanksgiving. I know that this year is an oddity in many ways, one requiring change and adaptation.

 Montana Mongoose Vise (link)

-$425.
+$498.
 I love these.
 I’ve had waders from Simms, LL Bean and other Orvis ones, and these are my favorite.
-They’re the most durable waders that Orvis makes, and they’re meant for fishing guides and regular anglers who fish a lot.
-They are up to 300% more abrasion resistant and 40% more puncture resistant than other Orvis waders.
-It is breathable and features a Kangaroo-style handwarmer pocket for cold days, a flip-out interior pocket and a removable waterproof pocket.
+They’re very durable, and feature removable knee pads, critical for low-water conditions.
+The waders are breathable and feature a Kangaroo-style handwarmer pocket for cold days, a flip-out interior pocket, and a removable waterproof pocket.
 Comes with attached gravel guards.
 I’ve been fishing all year with these and really like them.
 A cut above the pack, IMO.

 I like the length for longer casting and the ability to guide nymphs down multiple current seams without moving your feet.
 And, the rod is very accurate.
 Target a soft seam from afar, and the rod does a great job.